SEO

 Here are 3 techniques that can help you to avoid fake reviews:

-• Allow reviews from verified profiles to prove authenticity, for example, post-purchase feedback.
+• Allow reviews from verified profiles to prove authenticity, such as post-purchase feedback.

-• Use a browser plugin that helps to analyze reviews, for example, Fakespot or ReviewMeta.
+• Use a browser plugin that helps analyze reviews, such as Fakespot or ReviewMeta.

 3. Hacking a Site